A^3-CodGen: A Repository-Level Code Generation Framework for Code Reuse with Local-Aware, Global-Aware, and Third-Party-Library-Aware: Evaluation

 \subsubsection{Result Analysis}

-Table~\ref{table:RQ1 local info} displays the results corresponding to code generation using vanilla ChatGPT and four types of Local-Aware Knowledge Configurations. vanilla ChatGPT has a precision and recall of 0 because it does not recognize any local functions.
+Table~\ref{table:RQ1 local info} shows the reuse awareness results for code generation using vanilla GPT-3.5-Turbo-16k and four types of Local-Aware Knowledge Configurations.
+Vanilla GPT-3.5-Turbo-16k exhibits a precision and recall of 0 as it does not recognize any local functions.
 Consequently, in its generated code, new functions are often defined to complete certain logic, resulting in code redundancy.

-When we provide the model with knowledge of Local Functions, it immediately gains the ability to utilize local functions, resulting in a Precision of 0.558, a Recall of 0.624, an F1 of 0.525, and an accuracy of 0.779.
-This is because knowledge of Local Functions enables the model to directly invoke local functions, reducing code redundancy and enhancing code reusability and efficiency.

-Upon additionally providing knowledge of Class Instance Attributes, the model's Precision, Recall, and F1 score improve by 12.78\%, 11.44\%, and 12.15\%, respectively, compared to providing only knowledge of Local Functions.
-This improvement is attributed to the provision of Class Instance Attributes, which enables the model to better understand how local functions interact with class variables in the project, leading to more accurate application of local functions.
+When given knowledge of \textit{Local Functions}, the model achieves a precision of 0.667, recall of 0.528, F1 score of 0.589, and accuracy of 0.796.
+This is because \textit{Local Function} knowledge allows the model to directly invoke these functions.
+Upon additionally providing knowledge of \textit{Class Instance Attributes}, the model's precision, recall, and F1 score improve by 7.94\%, 19.70\%, and 14.26\%, respectively, compared to providing only knowledge of Local Functions.
+This improvement is attributed to the provision of \textit{Class Instance Attributes}, which enables the model to better understand how local functions interact with class variables in the project, leading to more accurate application of local functions.

-However, when we introduce the Module Variables, the model's performance drastically declines, particularly with a 13.21\% drop in Precision.
-This may be due to the increased information load resulting from knowledge of Module Variables, which negatively impacts performance.

-Nevertheless, the model's performance is restored and approaches the capabilities of providing knowledge of Local Functions and Class Instance Attributes when we subsequently add knowledge of Local Module FQN.
+However, when we introduce the \textit{Module Variables}, the model's performance drastically declines, particularly with a 11.87\% drop in precision.
+This may be due to the increased information load resulting from knowledge of \textit{Module Variables}, which impacts performance.
+Nevertheless, the model's performance is restored and approaches the capabilities of providing knowledge of \textit{Local Functions} and \textit{Class Instance Attributes} when we subsequently add knowledge of Local Module FQN.
 This suggests the existence of subtle interactions within the knowledge configuration.
 When the model receives only one or two key knowledge types, its performance may be superior to when it receives more information.
 However, as the volume of knowledge increases to a certain extent, the model's capabilities strengthen, resulting in improved performance.

-Ultimately, we opt for the Local-Aware Knowledge configuration, which includes knowledge of \textit{Local Functions} and \textit{Class Instance Attributes}.
-This configuration will be used as the default in the following experiments.
+We ultimately choose the Local-Aware Knowledge setup, including knowledge of \textit{Local Functions} and \textit{Class Instance Attributes}.
+This configuration serves as default for the upcoming experiments.